How Do Vehicle Safety Ratings Impact Insurance Rates?

 Cars with strong safety ratings have a lower risk of injuries than cars with poor safety ratings.
 Insurers are often required to pay medical bills after an accident, and strong safety ratings mean lower medical bills for insurers.

 Insurers look at hundreds of factors to calculate insurance premiums.
 Today, we’re explaining how vehicle safety ratings impact insurance rates.

 How Vehicle Safety Ratings Work

-Several major organizations now analyze vehicle safety ratings.
+You may have seen commercials for different vehicles that highlight their stellar safety ratings.
+There are actually several major organizations now that analyze vehicle safety ratings.
 These organizations look at two main factors to calculate a safety rating, including: